-EMERGENCY SERVICES DAY – Starts 9am on 9th SEPTEMBER each year.
+EMERGENCY SERVICES DAY – 9th SEPTEMBER each year.

-Our aim is simple, to promote the work of the emergency services, promote efficiency, educate the public, and promote volunteering opportunities.
-Volunteers are an essential part of the emergency services and they play a core part in keeping Britain safe.
-Such volunteering roles include; Special Constables, Retained Firefighters, NHS Community Responders, St John Ambulance, RNLI, Search and Rescue and Coastguard volunteers.
+Volunteers are an essential part of the emergency services family and they play a core part in keeping Britain safe.
+999 volunteer roles include; Special Constables, Retained Firefighters, NHS Community Responders, St John Ambulance, RNLI, Search and Rescue and Coastguard volunteers.

 - Promotes our 999 heroes who serve / have served.

 - Promotes career and volunteer opportunities across the emergency services.

 - Educates the public on essential life-saving skills.

 - Promotes emergency services charities and the work they do.

 - Promotes campaigns being run by frontline emergency services.